dinhomathias/Amc/Extensions-–-Your-first-Bot.md

+## Version 12 beta note
+This wiki page has been updated to work with the beta version 12 of the python-telegram-bot library.
+This version has proven to be generally generally stable enough for most usecases.
+See [the v12 transistion guide](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Transition-guide-to-Version-12.0) for more info.
+If you're still using version 11.1.0, please see the [old version of this wiki page](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-Your-first-Bot/c8dd272e26b939168eaa5812de5bf2b066ff10d6).

 ## Introduction
 The `telegram.ext` submodule is built on top of the pure API implementation.
 It provides an easy-to-use interface and takes some work off the programmer, so you [don't have to repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).